Ammar-Alnagar/Ammar-Alnagar/README.md

 - 🔭 I’m currently working on building and fine-tuning a Self learning RAG system that uses SSMs and specializes in specific domains.

-- 🌱  I’m currently learning advanced methods in Retrieval-Augmented Generation (RAG) , Structured State Machines (SSMs) , Generative AI and Reinforcement learning .
+- 🌱  I’m currently learning advanced methods in Retrieval-Augmented Generation (RAG) , Structured State Machines (SSMs) , Generative AI , Reinforcement learning and Contextually aware agents.

 - ⚡ I’m looking to collaborate on AI-driven projects that push the boundaries of machine learning and natural language understanding.